 5th District: Margareten

 Margareten lies next to Wieden between Gürtel and Wienzeile and is mostly a working-class suburb.
-There are hardly any attractions in this district, besides the Filmcasino .
+There aren't very many attractions in this district, besides the Filmcasino .

 6th & 7th Districts: Mariahilf & Neubau